How dissolving a high performance mobile team would help boosting mobile development

 How we made the bold move

-Eventually we got two options on the table.
-Either keeping the way it is and staffing more mobile developers, or shifting the actual feature development to feature team.
-The second sounds much more sensible.
-However we also had to deal with the fact that we hadn't invested on mobile development very much.
-Changing the model would assume feature teams have some capacities of mobile development along the side of frontend and backend development.
-Alexey Krivitsky wrote a very nice article about transforming mobile team, which inspired us about mobile platform team versus feature teams.
-In the end we went with the ... third option, we boldly dissolved the mobile team, moving everything to feature teams where it is supposed to be.
-That said each team needs to decide how much they want to invest on mobile, how they keep mobile app in sync with the web counterpart ,etc. We introduce solution architect role to help transferring mobile development knowledge to all teams, to coordinate mobile releases, to plan for mobile milestones, and so on.
-We hope this model would eliminate frictions while boosting our mobile development process as there are now more members care about mobile.
-Existing mobile features are distributed to new relevant team owners.
-There are new challenges to synchronize cross-team but it is now at product level, which puts us in a much better position to move forward.
+We ultimately had two options on the table: keep the existing structure and hire more mobile developers, or shift actual feature development ownership to the feature teams.
+The second option was clearly more sensible.
+However, we also had to confront the reality that we had not invested heavily in mobile development.
+Shifting the model would require feature teams to build some mobile development capacity alongside their existing frontend and backend work.
+Alexey Krivitsky wrote a great article about transforming a mobile team, which informed our thinking around mobile platform teams versus feature teams.
+In the end, we went with a third option: we boldly dissolved the mobile team entirely, distributing ownership to the relevant feature teams where it belonged.
+Each team would now decide how much to invest in mobile, how to keep the mobile app in sync with the web counterpart, and so on.
+We introduced a solution architect role to transfer mobile development knowledge across all teams, coordinate mobile releases, and plan mobile milestones.
+The goal was to eliminate friction while accelerating mobile development — with more team members now invested in mobile outcomes.
+Existing mobile features were redistributed to their new, relevant team owners.
+New cross-team coordination challenges emerged, but they now lived at the product level, placing us in a much stronger position to move forward.

 Was it worth it?

-Honestly we don't know.
-It may give a shining outcome, or we may switch to the previous model with some modifications if we have to.
-As long as the teams are happy to embrace changes.
-This is one of Agile practices I want to share so you can get some inspiration.
-Keep adapting, and keep opening to changes.
+Honestly, we do not know yet.
+It may produce a great outcome, or we may return to a modified version of the previous model if necessary.
+What matters is that teams are willing to embrace change.
+This is one Agile practice I wanted to share in hopes it might offer some inspiration.
+Keep adapting, and remain open to change.

 All content © Silvercast